Volume 15, Issue 6 (November & December 2024) BCN 2024, 15(6): 855-864 | Back to browse issues page

 Abstract:

-Methods: In the study, WES analysis results of 25 NDD patients were evaluated retrospectively and the diagnostic yield of WES in our cases and clinical findings were examined.
+Methods: This study evaluated the WES analysis of 25 NDD patients retrospectively.
+Also, the diagnostic yield of WES in our cases and clinical findings were examined.

-Conclusion: The diagnostic yield of WES in NDD was 60% in our study.
-The latest ACMG guideline recommends WES as the first-tier test in NDD.
-WES is time and cost effective when performed in well-selected patient, plus determining the underlying cause of NDD will provide more accurate diagnosis and clinical follow-up for the patients.
+Conclusion: Our study’s diagnostic yield of WES in NDD was 60%.
+The latest American College of Medical Genetics and Genomics (ACMG) guideline recommends WES as the first-tier test in NDD.
+WES is time- and cost-effective when performed on a well-selected patient.
+Also, determining the underlying cause of NDD will provide patients with a more precise diagnosis and clinical follow-up.

 Type of Study: Original | Subject: Cellular and molecular Neuroscience